Don't Cry for Me Argentina: Other versions

-Singer Sinéad O'Connor recorded "Don't Cry for Me Argentina" on her album Am I Not Your Girl (1992).
-Her version received mixed response, with Joy Press from Spin who described the rendition as "a melodramatic, sweeping 'Je ne regrette rien'—style apologia.
-O’Connor had a calling.
+Singer Sinéad O'Connor recorded "Don't Cry for Me Argentina" on her album Am I Not Your Girl?
+(1992).
+Her version received a mixed response, with Joy Press from Spin who described the rendition as "a melodramatic, sweeping 'Je ne regrette rien'—style apologia.
+O'Connor had a calling.
 Obsessed with purity and truth, she pitched herself somewhere between Christ and the Virgin Mary, as an asexual visionary whose suffering was Inextricably Intertwined with the pain of Ireland and of the world."
 Released as a CD maxi single, the song reached number 31 in Belgium Flanders and number 44 in Netherlands.
 An easy listening cover version of the song by The Mike Flowers Pops reached number 30 in the UK singles charts in 1996.
 A punk rock version was recorded by alternative band Me First and the Gimme Gimmes in 1999 for their second studio album, Are a Drag.
 Angus Cargill, author of Hang the DJ: An alternative book of music lists was shocked by the complete revamp of the song as punk rock, saying that "there's a dark appeal in here, like the thought of taking a cattle prod to your grandma's".
+An unidentified piano rendition was also used as an ident for V19, a French numbers station based in Spain; an audio recording from the station, titled "Whiskey Tango Viente Y Uno" after its callsign, is included on The Conet Project.

 It is covered by Lloyd Webber's younger brother and cellist Julian on the 2001 album, Lloyd Webber Plays Lloyd Webber.
 Another version was recorded in 2010 by TV series Glee's actors Lea Michele and Chris Colfer, as the characters Rachel Berry and Kurt Hummel respectively.
 It was sung as a duet with each singer taking a different stanza and performing before a different audience in a split-scene.
-Their solo versions were also in Glee: The Music, The Complete Season Two and reached number 67 in the United Kingdom and number 97 in US.
+Their solo versions were also in Glee: The Music, The Complete Season Two and reached number 67 in the United Kingdom and number 97 in the US.
 Multinational quartet Il Divo recorded it on their 2011 album, Wicked Game, and performed it live on tours.
 The group's voice was considered suitable for musical numbers like "Don't Cry for Me Argentina", by Ben Walsh from The Independent.
 Nicole Scherzinger performed the song live at the Andrew Lloyd Webber: 40 Musical Years tribute show.
-Louis Virtel from The Backlot complimented her vocals, saying that the performance "has to be seen to be believed, as Scherzinger’s crystal-clear vocal soars like a glittery javelin".
+Louis Virtel from The Backlot complimented her vocals, saying that the performance "has to be seen to be believed, as Scherzinger's crystal-clear vocal soars like a glittery javelin".